sparkflows/sparkflows-docs/docs/user-guide/datasets/index.rst

 **Schema**

   * DataSets have Schema defined for them.
-This allows Sparkflows to create a Spark DataFrame from them in the workflows.
+This allows Fire Insights to read in the create and create a DataFrame out of it.
+The DataFrame is then used for transforms, machine learning etc.

 **File formats**